radian-software/straight.el/README.md

 error during init will result in some packages' build information being discarded, and they will need to be rebuilt next time.

+If you have enabled [autoloads caching][customizing-package-loading], it is advisable to call `straight-prune-build` occasionally, since otherwise the build cache may grow quite large over time.

 ### Version control operations

 `straight.el` provides a number of highly interactive workflows for